 The DIY Option

-With so many aspects of an alarm system now being wireless, anyone with competent DIY skills should be able to install one with ease.
+With so many aspects of an alarm system now being wireless, anyone with competent DIY skills should be able to install this type of alarm with ease.

 Yale is the market leader for “self-install” home alarms and their best systems can either be controlled by a mobile phone app or by a touchtone phone (inc mobiles).
 Both systems will alert you when the alarm is triggered.

 If you want an affordable system that’s easy to install and will contact you by auto-dialling preset telephone numbers then Yale is your best bet.